Fish Finder Rig is the Most Popular Rig in Surf Fishing

 What Tackle to use In a Fish Finder Rig?

-The above diagram is going to cover the majority of what an average angler would target in the surf.
+The above diagram of components is going to cover the majority of what an average angler would target in the surf.

 For Average Size Surf Fish (20-40″)

 Species: Striped Bass, Red Drum, Flounder, Sea Trout, Bluefish, Snook

 Fish Finder Rig: 5/0 Circle Hook, 18″ Steel Leader #40 Lb., 8 MM Dia.
 Red Bead, Size 5 Sinker Slide, 3 Oz.
 Pyramid Sinker

 Smaller Shark: Same as above, but increase leader length to 36″.

 Species: Striped Bass, Red Drum, Snook, Tarpon, Cobia